SeedVault/flow/README.md

 ### Date/event functions:

 - {"$cron": [*periodicityOrDate, eventId*]: Scheduler.
 Sets events with periodicity or date defined in unix-like cron format or epoch.
 When called without arguments it will return the eventId  previously defined.
 Also, these functions could be used without eventId defined to return true if periodicity or date is matched.
-	- periodicityOrDate: (string or array of strings. optional).
+	- periodicityOrDate: (string or list of strings. optional).
 Unix-line cron schedule configuration or specific date unix epoch based.
 See $canonicalDate.
 	In order to delete an event, set this arg to empty string.
 	- eventId: (string. optional) Id to be retuned.